-The COVID resurge or the 2nd wave of COVID gripped several parts of the world like the USA, countries in South America, EU, and Asia, and now India in a very big way.
+The COVID resurge or the 2nd wave of COVID gripped several parts of the world like the USA, countries in South America, EU, and Asia, and India in a very big way in 2021.

-After the first wave in 2020, India had seen a drop in the number of COVID cases towards the last 2-3 months of 2020 and early 2021.
-Vaccination drives have also begun in January 2021.
-However, there has been a sudden increase in cases, in a small span of time starting mid-February, crossing the 1 lakh daily threshold by early April 2021 and averaging over 2 lakh cases daily thereafter in April-May 2021.
-Not only did the daily growth of cases has greatly increased and the doubling time has decreased significantly in India, as compared to 2020.
+After the first wave in 2020, India had seen a drop in the number of COVID cases towards the last 3 months of 2020 and early 2021.
+Vaccination drives had also begun in January 2021.
+However, there was a sudden increase in cases, in a small span of time starting mid-February, crossing the 1 lakh daily threshold by early April 2021 and averaging over 2 lakh cases daily thereafter in April-May 2021.
+Not only did the daily growth of cases greatly increase but so did the doubling time decrease significantly in India, as compared to 2020.

-WHAT IS MEDICALLY NEW IN THE 2ND WAVE?
+WHAT WAS MEDICALLY NEW IN THE 2ND WAVE?

-Many people getting infected at this time may or may not show typical COVID symptoms like fever, sore throat and cough.
-They can present with more non-specific and vague symptoms like persistent headache, general body ache, tiredness and weakness, or digestive complaints like nausea, indigestion and diarrhea.
-Loss of smell and/or taste are useful and characteristic signs.
+Apart from the typical COVID signs of fever, cough, and sore throat, people getting infected in the 2nd wave sometimes showed non-specific and vague symptoms like persistent headache, general body ache, tiredness and weakness, or digestive complaints like nausea, indigestion and diarrhea.
+Loss of smell and/or taste was still a useful and characteristic sign.

-Therefore, it was advised to contact one’s family physician even if fever or cough is not present, for the other symptoms and get tested in case there has been possible recent exposure to a COVID positive person or improper precautions taken in public places.
+Therefore, it was advised to contact one’s family physician even if fever or cough is not present, for the other symptoms and get tested in case there had been possible recent exposure to a COVID-positive person or improper precautions taken in public places.
 Also, entire families including children getting infected and showing symptoms, even if one member tests positive for COVID, was commonly seen.

-The RT-PCR which has been considered the gold standard test for diagnosing COVID, can be negative initially especially in the first 48 hours, in some cases even when symptoms are present.
-The test subsequently turns positive some days later when repeated, but by then there can be significant lung involvement and worsening of the person’s condition.
+The RT-PCR which has been considered the gold standard test for diagnosing COVID could be negative initially especially in the first 48 hours, in some cases even when symptoms are present.
+The test subsequently turns positive some days later when repeated, but by then there could be significant lung involvement and worsening of the person’s condition.
 Due to high caseload, RT-PCR reports may get delayed over 24-48 hours.
 A home testing low-cost Rapid Antigen Test (RAT) kit is now available which can give the result in a few minutes and a positive result is taken as diagnostic of COVID.
 A negative result in symptomatic people needs confirmation by RT-PCR.

 In symptomatic patients, oxygen saturation by pulse oximetry (maintained >94%) should be meticulously monitored.
-A high-resolution CT scan (HR-CT) chest is sometimes advised in case of significant persistent symptoms, as it can pick up the infection even when RT-PCR is negative, establish the severity of lung involvement, and help in timely initiation of treatment and hospitalization where needed.
+A high-resolution CT scan (HR-CT) chest is sometimes advised in case of significant or severe symptoms, as it can pick up the infection even when RT-PCR is negative, establish the severity of lung involvement, and help in timely initiation of treatment and decision for hospitalization where needed.

 Routine blood tests like CBC as well as specific inflammatory markers like CRP, D-dimer, ferritin, LDH, IL-6 and cardiac troponin I, can also help identify people with a higher risk of disease progression and complications especially in hospitalized patients, when done at the appropriate time.
-The presence of comorbidities should always prompt thorough investigation.
+The presence of comorbidities should always prompt a thorough investigation.

 In cases where RT-PCR is positive, in addition to cycle threshold (Ct), gene sequencing for variants of random samples should be advocated where such variants of concern (VOCs) have been documented to be spreading.

-The predominant population being affected in the 2nd wave of COVID is the younger population (70% being 50 years or less, and 50% being 40 years or less).
-Overall the percentage of severe cases (requiring hospitalization), and deaths (case fatality rate) has seen to be less than 15% and 1.5% respectively.
+The predominant population affected in the 2nd wave of COVID was the younger population (70% being 50 years or less, and 50% being 40 years or less).
+Overall the percentage of severe cases (requiring hospitalization), and deaths (case fatality rate) was seen to be less than 15% and 1.5% respectively.
 However, when the overall number of cases is alarmingly large, these percentages constitute a very significant and worrying number, imparting a huge load on healthcare and other resources.

-The majority of the people affected are recovering with home care and isolation.
-A large number of the affected people are also asymptomatic and diagnosed incidentally due to travel or contact with a known case.
-(Children are being seen to comprise about 10% of such asymptomatic or mild-moderate COVID positive cases).
+The majority of the people affected recovered with home care and isolation.
+A large number of the affected people were also asymptomatic and diagnosed incidentally due to travel or contact with a known case (children were seen to comprise about 10% of such asymptomatic or mild-moderate COVID positive cases).
 Atypical symptoms, delayed testing and diagnosis, or a higher symptom and disease severity in some can result in an increase in the number of people requiring oxygen therapy for improving blood oxygen saturation, and hospitalization for treating lung involvement/COVID pneumonia and other complications.
-Prolonged fever for up to 10-14 days is being increasingly seen as a pattern even in mild-moderate cases.
+Prolonged fever for up to 7-10 days was increasingly seen as a pattern even in mild-moderate cases.

 Many young asymptomatic or mildly symptomatic young patients can infect senior citizens and those with comorbidities, causing more severe illness (especially in those incompletely or not vaccinated) requiring a higher level of care and/or hospitalization.
-Therefore, the burden on the healthcare system has increased enormously, leading to a growing shortage of hospital beds, oxygen, and medicines in many areas during the peak of the 2nd wave.
+Therefore, the burden on the healthcare system increased enormously, leading to an acute shortage of hospital beds, oxygen, and medicines in many areas during the peak of the 2nd wave.
 In addition, the long-term impact on the health and work capacity of the people who have been infected is yet to be fully ascertained, and post-COVID health issues are being seen for many weeks to months.

-Treatment for most cases can be done with home care and isolation, taking appropriate medicines.
-If home isolation or care is not possible, there are COVID healthcare centers.
+Treatment for most cases was done with home care and isolation, taking appropriate medicines.
+If home isolation or care was not possible, then isolation in COVID healthcare centers was preferred.
 It is important to note that the disease course consists of the first week of viremia (viral replication) and the second week of inflammation (due to the body’s immune response).
-The 7th -10th-day post symptom onset is crucial as that is the time some people doing well in home care are being seen to deteriorate with falling oxygen saturation.
+The 7th -10th-day post symptom onset is crucial as that is the time some people doing well in home care can deteriorate with falling oxygen saturation.
 Hospitalization should be considered if the person has the following: